This Blue Ribbon Chili is your classic, hearty chili filled with beef, two types of beans, and lots of seasonings. This recipe truly is a winner.

 Slow Cooker Instructions

-For a slow cooker recipe, add all ingredients in your slow cooker and then cook the chili on low for at least six hours before serving.
+For a slow cooker recipe, add all ingredients and then cook the chili on low for at least six hours before serving.

-I love this beef and bean chili exactly as it is, but you can change it up.
+I love this beef and bean chili precisely as it is, but you can change it up.
 It’s easy to make substitutions based on what you have on hand.

-- You can also add other veggies like diced bell peppers and jalapeno peppers to the chili.
+- Add other veggies like diced bell peppers and jalapeno peppers to the chili.

 - If you want it spicy use your favorite hot salsa.

-The flavors only get better when the chili has a chance to chill, so feel free to make it ahead and keep it in the refrigerator.
+The flavors only get better when the chili can chill, so feel free to make it ahead and keep it in the refrigerator.
 It will keep well for up to three to four days.

-You can also it freeze it in a freezer-safe container for two to three months.
+You can also freeze it in a freezer-safe container for two to three months.

 Blue Ribbon Chili